 Nonresidential buildings are permitted only if the following provisions are met: - i.
-The Building is essential for and used solely in conjunction with the raising of waterfowl, minnows or other Wetland or aquatic animals or some other use permitted in the C-1 Conservancy District; - ii.
+The Building is essential for and used solely in conjunction with the raising of waterfowl, minnows or other Wetland or aquatic animals or some other use permitted in the C-1 Conservancy Overlay District; - ii.
 The Building cannot, as a practical matter, be located outside the wetland; - iii.
 The Building is not designed for human habitation and shall not exceed five hundred (500) square feet in floor area; and - iv.
 Limited filling and excavating necessary to provide structural support for the Building is permitted.
-Where the use is intended for commercial purposes, said use and Buildings shall be subject to the provisions of Section 4(g)9 and said commercial uses and Buildings are not permitted within the floodway. - K. Existing quarrying operations located within the Floodplain or that may expand the Floodplain via the extraction of sand, gravel, or other materials in compliance with Section 4(g)25.
-Said activities are prohibited in Wetlands.
+Where the use is intended for commercial purposes, said use and Buildings shall be subject to the provisions of Section 4(g)9. - K. Existing quarrying operations in compliance with Section 4(g)25. - 2.
+Specific prohibition: Any uses not permitted above are considered to be prohibited, including, but not limited to, the following uses, unless the area is rezoned to another appropriate District in accordance with the provisions of Section 39 of this Ordinance and sec.
+59.69(5)(e), Wis.
+Stats. - A. Habitable structures, including modular homes, mobile homes and recreational vehicles; and those Structures not associated with the permitted uses in the C-1 Conservancy Overlay District; - B. Storing materials that are buoyant, flammable, explosive, injurious to property, water quality, or human, animal, plant, fish or other aquatic life; - C. Uses not in harmony with or detrimental to uses permitted in the adjoining Districts; - D. Any new public or private wells and appurtenant structures or modifications to an existing well, which are used to obtain potable water, except those that are located to benefit recreational areas.
+The wells and appurtenant structures shall meet the requirements of other ordinances, and Chapters NR 811 and NR 812, Wisconsin Administrative Code. - E. Any solid or hazardous waste disposal sites; - F. Any wastewater treatment ponds or facilities, except those permitted under Section NR 110.15(3)(b), Wis.
+Adm.
+Code; and - G. Any sanitary sewer or water supply lines.